Huge anti-coup rallies in Myanmar after junta threat

 Troops and police have used rubber bullets, tear gas, water cannon and some live rounds.

-On the weekend, two people were killed when security forces fired at protesters in the city of Mandalay, and a third man was shot dead in Yangon.
+On the weekend, two people were killed when security forces fired at protesters in the city of Mandalay, and a third man was shot dead in Yangon while protecting his community on a night patrol.

+Neighbours of Ko Tin Htut Hein, 30, from Shwe Pyi Thar township in Yangon held a vigil Monday evening, placing flowers at the spot where he was gunned down.

 A young woman also died on Friday after being shot in the head at a protest and spending almost a fortnight on life support.

-Authorities have detained 640 people since the coup, according to the monitoring group Assistance Association for Political Prisoners.
+Authorities have detained at least 684 people since the coup, according to the monitoring group Assistance Association for Political Prisoners.

 Myanmar’s foreign ministry on Sunday justified its use of force against protesters, and accused the United Nations and other governments of “flagrant interference” in the country’s internal affairs.